 Some schools, such as MIT, Yale, Harvard, and Stanford actively recruit students that were homeschooled.
 They have come to realize that homeschooled students are, in fact, better prepared to enter the college scene than many who went through an official “college prep” track in public school.

 In order to make college more accessible to those who might not have “official” diplomas or transcripts, some colleges are accepting work portfolios in place of the academic documentation.
 Those with a proven homeschool record are truly in an advantageous spot as they often stand out from the crowd, differentiating themselves from the “normal” looking transcript.
-Most of all, colleges are starting to take notice of the fact that homeschooled students often have nearly three times as many college credits as those who were traditionally schooled through graduation.
+Most of all, college admissions offices are starting to take notice of the fact that homeschooled prospective students often have nearly three times as many college credits as those who were traditionally schooled through graduation.

 Important Documentation to Include